Edgar-Donk/Framed/docs/source/df/df_intro.rst

     The cursor coordinates are not constrained to the plot.

-Seaborn is built up on matplotlib ensure the data is assigned to x and y, otherwise it will show a "TypeError"::
+Seaborn is built upon matplotlib, ensure the data is assigned to x and y, otherwise it will show a "TypeError"::

     import matplotlib.pyplot as plt